 UL 94 is a plastics flammability standard, also known as the Standard of Flammability of Plastic Materials for Parts.
 This standard was released by Underwriters Laboratories (UL) to classify plastics based on how they burn, with orientation and thickness level determining a plastic’s tendency to extinguish or spread the flame once ignited, and how well the material resists ignition.

 The AS9100 Quality Management System (QMS) belongs to a family of standards designed to address diverse quality requirements while also reducing supply chain costs throughout the international aerospace industry.
-Products such as insulation materials bring a high level of quality and trust when backed by a business with AS9100 certification.
+Products such as aircraft insulation materials bring a high level of quality and trust when backed by a business with AS9100 certification.

 Noise and vibration production is a major problem encountered by companies that utilize appliances in their workspaces.
 Appliances that produce significant vibrations can include any and all products with mechanical parts—generators, kitchen appliances like blenders, offices appliances like printers, and so on.
 Vibration is distracting, uncomfortable, and in some cases, unsafe for workers.
 It is one of the most common reasons companies will come back to manufacturers with complaints or request changes to the design.